-This examination guide has been produced by the Examinations Department at the Chartered Insurance Institute to assist students in their preparation for the LP1 examination.
+This examination guide has been produced by the Qualifications and Assessment Department at the Chartered Insurance Institute to assist students in their preparation for the LP1 examination.
 It contains a specimen examination with answer key.

 Ideally, students should have completed the majority of their studies before attempting the specimen examination.
-Students should allow themselves one hour to complete the examination.
+Students should allow themselves 90 minutes to complete the examination.
 They should then review their performance to identify areas of weakness on which to concentrate the remainder of their study time.